Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

 Because P. falciparum malaria can progress within hours from mild symptoms or low-grade fever to severe disease or death, all HIV-infected patients with confirmed or suspected P. falciparum infections should be admitted to the hospital for evaluation, initiation of treatment, and observation of response to treatment (AIII).
 Diagnosis prior to treatment should always be pursued; however, treatment should not be delayed when malaria is strongly suspected but laboratory services are unavailable or results will be delayed (AIII).

-Choice of treatment is guided by the degree of parasitemia and the species of Plasmodium identified, a patient’s clinical status, and the likely drug susceptibility of the infecting species (as determined by where the infection was acquired).
+Choice of treatment is guided by the degree of parasitemia, the species of Plasmodium, a patient’s clinical status, and the likely drug susceptibility of the infecting species (as determined by where the infection was acquired).

 There is no reason to defer ART initiation after patients have recovered from acute malaria.

 Monitoring of Response to Therapy and Adverse Events (Including IRIS)